chanzuckerberg/single-cell-explorer/dev_docs/deep_zoom.md

 - [OpenSeadragon (OSD)](https://openseadragon.github.io/): The OSD library is imported into the frontend to handle interactive zoom and pan operations.
 OSD dynamically loads image tiles based on the user’s zoom level and position.
 - Zoom & Pan Synchronization: Zooming and panning are kept in sync with spatial layers (e.g., dot layers) in the Explorer to ensure smooth interaction across different dataset views.
-- Dynamic Resource Loading: URLs for the image tiles are generated based on the current environment (local, dev, staging, prod), ensuring the correct assets are fetched dynamically.
+- Dynamic Resource Loading: URLs for the image tiles are generated based on the current environment (dev, staging, prod), ensuring the correct assets are fetched dynamically.

 ## Backend Image Processing & Storage